 In order to contribute to improving the state of pollinators, cooperation with NGOs and/or academics is strongly recommended.
 It is considered a best practice to involve these expert stakeholders when drafting and implementing actions for pollinators, whether they focus on a company's site or the supply chain.
-See example of Spa Monopole in Chapter 4 as an example of cooperation with local NGOs.
+Example of partnerships between retail businesses and local NGOs are shown in Chapter 4 (i.e. IKEA Group & REWE Group).